dev3Nigerian/flex-living-dev-assignment/docs/DECISIONS.md

 4. **Notifications:** Pipe flagged reviews into Slack or email digests.
 5. **Real storage:** Swap the JSON file for SQLite/Supabase to support multi-user edits and audit history.

-This document, combined with inline comments and tests, should give reviewers clarity on why certain implementation paths were chosen and how to extend the system quickly.